-Initially, it was possible from the WSUS console to see the Windows version of all associated computers, but since Windows 10 this does not work that well anymore.
+Initially, it was possible from the WSUS console to find out the Windows version of managed computers, but since Windows 10 this no longer works as well.
+Or rather, it doesn't work at all.

-So I worked on a PowerShell script to get the exact version of the computers in a domain.
+So I've been working on a PowerShell script to get the exact version of computers in a domain.

-The purpose of this article is to see how to obtain a list of computers with their versions in a csv file.
+The aim of this article is to extract a list of computers with their Windows versions into a csv file.

 PS C:\ > Get-ADComputer -Filter {(Enabled -eq $True)} -Property * | Select-Object Name,OperatingSystem,OperatingSystemVersion -Wrap -Autosize